nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <br/>

 <details>
-<summary> <strong strong style="color:royalblue"> The nature, sources, and consequences of citizens’ anti-establishment sentiments: Evidence from two Latin American countries </strong>  <br/>
+<summary> <strong strong style="color:royalblue"> The Anatomy, Sources, and Consequences of Citizen Discontent with the Political Establishment: Experimental Evidence from Latin America </strong> (<i>Under review</i>) <br/>
 Loreto Cox and Natalia Garbiras-Díaz <br/>

 * [Working paper](https://www.hbs.edu/faculty/Pages/item.aspx?num=64853)   <br/>
 </summary>
 <br/>
-While recent studies examine anti-establishment parties and candidates, fewer focus on citizens' anti-establishment sentiments, which we define as an intense and angry animosity toward political elites and distrust of political parties.
-What are the sources of these sentiments?
-What are their causal effects on political attitudes and voting behavior?
-We answer these questions using panel survey data from Colombia and Peru ahead of the 2022 elections.
-Specifically, we combine priming and conjoint experiments with text analysis of open-ended questions.
-We find that anti-establishment sentiments are widespread, span the ideological spectrum, and stem mainly from perceptions of corruption and unfulfilled promises.
-They do not make citizens less democratic but reduce trust in institutions.
-We also find that candidates who use anti-establishment appeals gain an electoral advantage, which then weakens citizens' punishment of anti-democratic candidates.
-In Colombia, where voting is voluntary, we also find mobilizing effects of anti-establishment sentiments.
-Overall, we advance the understanding of citizens' disillusionment with politicians, a pervasive global phenomenon.
+Riding a global wave of discontent with political elites, anti-establishment candidates have gained significant electoral success around the world.
+While over 70% of worldwide citizens express discontent, its characteristics, sources and consequences remain understudied, particularly using causal inference.
+To address this, we study citizen discontent in Latin America.
+Leveraging survey data from Colombia and Peru during the 2022 elections and combining experimental and observational approaches, we document five key findings.
+First, citizen discontent is widespread, extends beyond populist attitudes, and spans the ideological spectrum.
+Second, discontent is driven primarily by perceptions of corruption and broken promises.
+Third, heightened discontent reduces trust in institutions, and in Colombia—where voting is voluntary—it also mobilizes voters.
+Fourth, discontent does not change views about democracy.
+Finally, discontent shapes how citizens evaluate candidates, boosting the electoral appeal of anti-establishment rhetoric.
+Overall, we offer substantive and methodological contributions to understanding political disaffection in contemporary democracies.

-* Presented at the 2022 EPSA Annual Meeting and the VI Latin American Political Methods Meeting
+* Previously circulated as: "Anti-political-establishment Citizens: An in-depth study from two Latin American countries."
+Presented at the 2022 EPSA Annual Meeting, and the VI Latin American Political Methods Meeting

 </details>
 <br/>